When contacting FDP to make a carpet request it can be very helpful

 to have a ROUGH idea of how much carpet you will be needing.

 To help you estimate how much carpet you may need and approximate the possible cost for budgeting

 purposes we have included a little background information.
 Ninety percent of broadloom carpet is

 manufactured in rolls 12 feet wide.
-(Ocasionally 15 ft widths or other sizes may be available, but usually
+(Occasionally 15 ft widths or other sizes may be available but usually

 (or if you are purchasing CARPET TILES) then measuring for carpet is easy to calculate and instructions